 Though SIA’s pilots have been placed on compulsory unpaid leave for up to seven days a month since April 1, with around 10,000 of the group’s more than 26,500 employees impacted by cost-cutting measures, Singapore has introduced a 75% wage offset as part of relief measures for employees of aviation companies, as well as hotels and tourism.

-Singapore’s job support scheme “should enable the SIA Group, Jetstar Asia and other types of companies in Singapore’s aviation industry – handling companies, catering companies, etcetera – to maintain headcount, ensuring flying can quickly recover to pre-crisis levels when demand returns,” Sobie told Asia Times.
+The city-state’s wage subsidy scheme “should enable the SIA Group, Jetstar Asia and other types of companies in Singapore’s aviation industry – handling companies, catering companies, etcetera – to maintain headcount, ensuring flying can quickly recover to pre-crisis levels when demand returns,” Sobie told Asia Times.

 “SIA may be able to take advantage of opportunities that arise from this crisis by acquiring other airlines and accelerating expansion.
 Singapore could emerge as an even stronger hub, helping justify the massive investments in additional capacity at Changi Airport,” which seeks to raise its total capacity to 90 million passengers per year by 2024, he added.